kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 2. I was consistent going to ned at midnight.
 3. I had 4 sessions contributing to my growth as a footballer and liked the person I was when going through each.

-### 🏆 <b>3 Wins and/or Achievements</b>
-1. I applied for 3 jobs this week.
-2. I watched myself be a rock upon which others can rely while processing their 'pathos'.
-3. Had 4 sessions helping me on my journey towards improvement as a Football player.
-I noticed myself having gotten better.

 ### 🔭 <b>3 Fails & Lessons Learned</b>
 1. <b>Failure:</b> I did not apply for a single job.<br />
 	<b>Lesson:</b> The idea that the money required for me to send proposal can be used to feed myself and my daily expenses while I continuously work on Futtech as my "job" made it easier for me to look at my budget for the next couple months and realize that I don't have money to apply for more job this July.